archie-judd/job-count/README.md

 | Panda Fluffer | Greater Tokyo | 2024-01-25T18:07:32.010Z | 203   |
 | ...           | ...           | ...                      | ...   |

-If your output file doesn't exist, it will be created, if there is already data in your output file, it will be amended to.
+If your output file doesn't exist, it will be created, if there is already data in your output file, it will be appended to.

 ## Clear cookies